kysley/type.city/README.md

   - [ ] when idle non custom cursors are animated
 - [ ] fix cursor position when backspacing between top and middle lines
 - [x] fix focus state flash

+# Singleplayer
+- [x] cursor bug when typing last word of a test
+- [ ] game crash when finishing last word of a test
+- [ ] game end when last word is typed on RACE

 # Multiplayer
 - [x] cursor simulation. go for word idx+ letter idx regardless of where that word is on the users view